Please log into the site.

 Every year around March the Gemmological Association of Australia Tasmania Division (GAA) does a trip to Branxholm in the North Eastern portion of Tasmania where a weekend is spent fossicking for gemstones, mainly sapphires along with eating, drinking and having … Continue reading

 Launceston is Tasmania’s second largest city and has redefined itself as a cultural hub with vibrant cafes, museums and open parkland.
 Launceston is an ideal base for visiting the vineyards of the Tamar Valley.
 Follow the vineyards on the Tamar … Continue reading

 Australia’s second-oldest city and southernmost capital, Hobart’s rich colonial heritage is evident in its natural charms and beautiful sandstone buildings.
 This photo of Hobart is courtesy of TripAdvisor Rising high above the city is Mt Wellington, a wild and rugged … Continue reading

 Tasmania is separated from mainland Australia by the 240 km stretch of Bass Strait.
 Twelve thousand years ago sea level was rising as the most recent period of global glaciation eased.
 The land mass now known as Tasmania was cut … Continue reading

 While on a camping weekend at Mt.
 William National Park in the North Eastern part of Tasmania the family BBQ was invaded by uninvited dinner guests.
-Click on the “Contact Us” tab on the left of the page (You … Continue reading
+Click on the “Contact Us” tab on the left of the … Continue reading

 The Tasmanian Devil, Sarcophilus harrisii, cannot be mistaken for any other marsupial, its spine-chilling screeches, black colour, and reputed bad-temper, led the early European settlers to call it The Devil, although only the size of a small dog, it can … Continue reading